CitizensForPositiveChange/hackathon/README.md

 git commit -am 'add some message here describing the changes you made'
 ```

-- Now we are going to push out branch up to github to share.
+- Now we are going to push our branch up to github to share.
 In this case you want to push the changes you made on the update_readme branch to github (github = origin)

 ```
 git push origin update_readme